UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session08.rst

 .. _Here is a low level look: https://docs.python.org/2/howto/descriptor.html

-Extra Credit: use a class method to make an alternate constructor that takes the diameter instead.
+For the Circle Lab: use a class method to make an alternate constructor that takes the diameter instead.

 ===============